transmitterdan/s2spice/README.md

 Version 1, 2023-JAN-2

-S2spice is a utility program that reads S-Parameter files in Touchstone format.
+S2spice is a GUI utility program that reads S-Parameter files in Touchstone format.
 It can convert the data into a Spice .SUBCKT format and write it to a .LIB file.
 The .LIB file can be utilized by Spice simulators such as LTspice or PSpice to analyze the AC performance of the circuit described by the S-Parameters.
 This is useful for analyzing systems with components that only have S-Parameter models.

 Another feature is the ability to create LTspice symbol (.ASY) files making it easier to add the new library file to a schematic.